-Endometriosis is a chronic, systemic condition that affects millions of women worldwide.
+Endometriosis is a chronic, systemic condition, but like all things human, is affected by our diet and lifestyle.
+Because it affects millions of women worldwide, it’s not usually the sort of advice you leave your physician’s office with, mostly it’s prescriptions, medical tests, and in some cases surgery.
 It is characterized by the growth of endometrial-like tissue outside the uterus, leading to pain, inflammation, fatigue, digestive symptoms, and sometimes infertility.
+Symptoms relate to location of the errant tissue.
 While endometriosis often improves or resolves after menopause, women who use hormone therapy in menopause may experience a recurrence of symptoms due to the continued presence of circulating estrogen.
+So we advocate communicating about endometriosis in menopause consults although you may not have thought about that for a very long time!

 Because inflammation plays a key role in the progression and pain of endometriosis, diet can have a major influence on how the disease behaves.
 Recent studies published in the *Journal of Aging Research in Clinical Practice* and in *Reproductive Sciences* have demonstrated that dietary choices significantly affect the severity of pain, disease progression, recovery from surgery, and fertility outcomes in women with endometriosis.

 There is no single diet that can cure endometriosis, but certain eating patterns can help reduce inflammation and balance estrogen metabolism, both of which can lessen symptoms and improve overall health.
-Among all dietary approaches, the Mediterranean diet remains the most consistently beneficial.
+Among all dietary approaches, the Mediterranean diet remains the most consistently beneficial, and can help comorbidities such as higher blood pressure or PCOS.
 This diet emphasizes fruits, vegetables, whole grains, legumes, olive oil, nuts, seeds, and omega-3-rich fish such as salmon and sardines.
 It is rich in antioxidants, polyphenols, anti-inflammatory compounds, and fiber—nutrients that support hormonal balance and reduce chronic inflammation.
+Do not be confused by the recent confusion regarding meat sources of protein, most of that data is on weight loss or athletes, and won’t delve into women’s health.

 If following a Mediterranean diet is difficult due to cost, time, or taste preferences, supplements can be used strategically.
 Vitamins D, A, C, E, and B3, as well as omega-3 fatty acids, have shown benefits in supporting immune and hormonal regulation.
-Turmeric and its active compounds (such as curcumin) may reduce inflammatory cytokines associated with endometriosis pain.
+Lower vitamin D levels are associated with greater disease severity and more pain, so checking and optimizing levels makes sense for many women.
+Turmeric and its active compounds (such as curcumin) may reduce inflammatory cytokines associated with endometriosis pain and even influence lesion growth in lab and animal models.
 The supplement DIM (diindolylmethane) can help the body metabolize estrogen into less active forms, potentially lowering hormonal stimulation of endometrial tissue.
 Essential minerals such as calcium, magnesium, selenium, zinc, and iron also support reproductive and immune function, while probiotic strains—particularly lactobacilli—may help maintain a healthy microbiome and reduce pelvic inflammation.

 There is also growing evidence that adopting these dietary principles may lower the risk of developing endometriosis in the first place.
 For women seeking to optimize fertility, small studies suggest that eliminating gluten for several months can improve conception rates in those with endometriosis.

-This information is just being studied, but both gluten free and low-nickel diets demonstrated signifigant pain reduction in high qualities studies.
+This information is just being studied, but both gluten-free and low-nickel diets demonstrated significant pain reduction in high-quality studies.
 This way of eating may also combat fatigue.
 We like to see the SHBG rise, and if not accomplished by using birth control pills, then we try diet and exercise.

 Specific dietary recommendations include the following:

-• Eat fiber-rich foods such as fruits, vegetables, legumes, whole grains, and flaxseed.
-Fiber promotes healthy digestion and helps eliminate excess estrogen, reducing hormonal stimulation of endometriotic tissue.
+– Eat fiber-rich foods such as fruits, vegetables, legumes, whole grains, and flaxseed.
+Fiber promotes healthy digestion and helps eliminate excess estrogen (potentially lowering circulating levels by 10–25%), reducing hormonal stimulation of endometriotic tissue.
 Aim for about 30 to 35 grams of fiber daily.

-• Include omega-3 fatty acids from sources like salmon, sardines, chia seeds, and walnuts.
-Omega-3s have natural anti-inflammatory effects that can reduce pelvic pain.
+– Include omega-3 fatty acids from sources like salmon, sardines, chia seeds, and walnuts.
+Omega-3s have natural anti-inflammatory effects that can reduce pelvic pain and may even support better fertility outcomes by creating a calmer environment in the reproductive tract.

 Low-FODMAP diet does improve quality of life and GI symptoms for those with stomach issues around menses.
 Limit foods known to worsen inflammation, including red and processed meats, high-fat dairy, sugary drinks, alcohol, caffeine, and refined carbohydrates.

 Some women benefit from more individualized or restrictive diets, such as gluten-free or low-FODMAP eating patterns, or by avoiding high-nickel foods.
+Recent trials show low-FODMAP can significantly ease constipation, bloating, abdominal pain, and even broader endometriosis-related quality-of-life domains (like emotional well-being, social support, and sexual function) in motivated women—often with noticeable changes in as little as two to four weeks.
 However, these should be supervised by a healthcare provider or nutritionist to prevent nutritional deficiencies, especially when eliminating entire food groups.

 While diet alone may not cure endometriosis, it can significantly reduce pain and improve daily functioning.
 For many women, adopting an anti-inflammatory, nutrient-dense diet lessens symptoms enough to reduce reliance on medication or surgical management.
 During pregnancy, these same dietary principles remain safe and beneficial for both maternal and fetal health.

-Most literature, and guidelines regarding menopausal client who have had endometriosis, or at risk for endometriosis with HRT have not looked at dietary guidelines.
+Most literature and guidelines regarding menopausal clients who have had endometriosis, or are at risk for endometriosis with HRT, have not looked at dietary guidelines in depth.
+Most studies of the new diet pills have been done in large groups of women and not specifically for any one gynecologic concern—we are following that data.